telerik/blazor-docs/knowledge-base/grid-binding-to-expando-object.md

 The following example demonstrates how the Grid can edit, filter, and group nullable `ExpandoObject` data.
 The example covers multiple different scenarios at the same time, so remove any code and settings that you don't need.

->caption Using ExpandoObject with nullable data, CheckBoxList and LoadGroupsOnDemand
+>caption Using ExpandoObject with nullable data, CheckBoxList, and LoadGroupsOnDemand

 <div class="skip-repl"></div>